 Czech: % dětí, které zemřely z jakékoli příčiny během účasti v terapeutickém programu

 What is its purpose?

-Death rate is one of the four core performance indicators of the undernutrition treatment programs.
+The death rate is one of the four core performance indicators of malnutrition treatment programs.
 It represents the proportion of discharged children who died from any cause while registered in the program.